ombegov/policy-v2/_identity-draft/index.md

 3. Leverage existing credentials and identity federations at the acceptable AAL, IAL, and FAL rather than standing up processes or capabilities to issue new credentials to these users;

-4. Acquire approved products and services that that have been demonstrated to meet Federal policy, standards, and supporting technical specifications by the GSA FIPS 201 Evaluation Program and made available on the Approved Products List; and
+4. Acquire approved products and services that that have been demonstrated to meet Federal policy, standards, and supporting technical specifications by the forthcoming SP 800-63 evaluation criteria and made available on the Approved Products List; and

-5. Implement robust practices and technologies for the efficient, secure management of user identity data and minimize the collection and storage of user identity data to only the data necessary to manage access and detect fraud while protecting it using Federally-approved encryption method.
+5. Implement robust practices and technologies for the efficient, secure management of user identity data and minimize the collection and storage of user identity data to only the data necessary to manage access and detect fraud while protecting it using federally-approved encryption method.

 _[Return to the Top]()_